MasterChef India

-MasterChef India is an Indian competitive cooking game show franchise based on the Australian show MasterChef Australia, which itself is based on the original British MasterChef.
-MasterChef India Season 1-4 and Junior Masterchef Swaad Ke Ustaad was produced by Colosceum Media.
-Endemol Shine India has been producing MasterChef India Season 5 onwards through Star India and Sun TV Network with Innovative Film Academy co-producing it for South Indian regional versions.
+MasterChef India is an Indian competitive cooking game show franchise based on the Australian show MasterChef Australia, which itself is based on the original British television show MasterChef.
+MasterChef India – Hindi (Season 1–4) and Junior Masterchef Swaad Ke Ustaad were produced by Colosceum Media.
+Endemol Shine India has been producing MasterChef India – Hindi since season 5 onwards through Star India and Sun TV Network with Innovative Film Academy co-producing it for other language versions.
+Sony Pictures Networks have purchased the rights of the franchise and has been producing the show in all the three languages since then.
+The show has since been premiered on SonyLIV.

 It was originally started in Hindi language and has been extended to three languages spoken in the Indian sub-continent, including Tamil and Telugu.
-The Hindi version is available on Disney+ Hotstar while Tamil and Telugu are available on Sun NXT.

 Overview

 There are three versions in production.
 It was first made in Hindi-language in 2010.
-In 2010, Star India got the rights for producing MasterChef India in Hindi.
+In 2010, Star India got the rights for producing MasterChef in Hindi.
 In early-2021, Endemol Shine India decided to expand the show in other Indian languages.
 Sun TV Network brought the rights of the show for Telugu, Tamil, Malayalam and Kannada-language versions.
-In 2022 Sony TV earned the rights for Master Chef India in Hindi.
+In 2022, Sony Pictures Networks earned the rights for Master Chef India in Hindi, Tamil, and Telugu.